 She’s No Longer Silent is a collection of stories written by women who have found their strength and reclaimed their voices by overcoming trauma and tuning into their intuition.
 Zongwe's featured poetry: Daughters of Four Generations, considers how trauma affected the generations of women in her family.

 Healing after Mental Health Trauma, Sexual Abuse, and Experiencing Injustice with GBR Publishing

 PAINTING AS CEREMONY

-Zongwe uses ceremonial painting as a spiritual practice of creating sacred art that includes smudging and connecting with the canvas, while honouring and seeking guidance from their Spirit and Ancestors.
+Zongwe uses ceremonial painting as a spiritual and healing practice of creating sacred art that includes smudging and connecting with the canvas, while honouring and seeking guidance from their Spirit, Ancestors and Creator.

 MENTAL HEALTH AWARENESS

 In 2019, The Nest Studio hosted an evening of music & art featuring Canadian singer Cat Jahnke, in support of Canadian Mental Health Association.
 While listening to Cat Jahnke’s song called, "Black Heart, Black Soul", Zongwe explored their own struggles for freedom from darkness with their painting as ceremony piece, Punky.